 The school will make every effort to ensure students can access the optional courses that are selected.

-If there are issues with low take up on particular courses, the school will work with parents and students to look at alternatives.
+If there are issues with low take up on particular courses, these courses may not run, and we will work with parents and students to look at alternatives.